 It doesn’t really matter what the weather is like (as long as it’s not totally pouring) when you’re visiting the Tierpark Goldau.
 It’s a nice journey from Zurich and there are lots of animals to see.
 Read all about it here.

+Please check opening times (& Covid Situation) before visiting.
 Explore the flora and fauna of faraway countries and feel like you’re inside a Jungle or in a desert at inside the warm interior or the Tropical domes at the Botanical Gardens in Zurich.
-Located at Zollikerstrasse 107, 8008 Zürich they are as intriguing for adults as they are for children.
-Find out the opening hours and more information here.
+Located in the Botanical Gardens park at Zollikerstrasse 107, 8008 Zürich they are as intriguing for adults as they are for children.
+Find out more about the Botanical Gardens here.

 Inside one of the Tropical Domes at the Botanical Gardens